Ranges

 - 2 minutes to read

 In many cases, you may wish to visually identify specific ranges of values along scales in analog gauges (circular and linear).
-For instance, you may want to mark some safe or critical value ranges.
-This feature can easily be implemented via custom ranges.
+For instance, you may want to mark safe or critical value ranges.
+You can use custom ranges to implement this feature.

 Ranges allow you to mark certain value ranges in circular and linear gauges.
 Visually, they are displayed as bars along scales.
 These bars can be rectangular in linear gauges or rounded in circular gauges.